-As Jon and Dany strove to make it to Winterfell in the last season of “Game of Thrones” this year, vicariously join them with a little “striving” of your own.
 From your couch or easy chair, stand up for 10 minutes or lift your legs straight out in front of you 20 times.
-You’ll make your heart pump more than it will just sitting, and you’ll feel primed and ready to warn Dany of unexpected dangers.
-(These activities will work with “The Marvelous Mrs. Maisel” and reruns of “Gunsmoke,” too.)
+You’ll make your heart pump more than it will just sitting and binge-watching Netflix and Amazon Prime.

 Driving around a lot looking for a parking space close to the door does three things: uses more gas, adds pollution to the air and keeps you sitting longer.
 Some patients say the best change they made toward strengthening their heart was parking far from the door wherever they went.
+This helps with social distancing as well.
 Being forced to walk exercises your heart muscle and can even help you lose weight!

 Wash your hands whenever you can.